6 Chapter 6: z-scores and the Standard Normal Distribution

 - Approximately 95% of the area of a normal distribution is within two standard deviations of the mean.

 These properties enable us to use the normal distribution to understand how scores relate to one another within and across a distribution.
-But first, we need to learn how to calculate the standardized score than make up a standard normal distribution.
+But first, we need to learn how to calculate the standardized scores that make up a standard normal distribution.

 z-scores